Now Reading

 How to overcome mental obstacles (part 1)

 When it comes to your yoga practice, Patanjali’s Yoga Sutras give one prescription that is expected to work for all obstacles.
-This prescription is “practicing one-pointedness” which means concentrating/meditating on a single principle for extended period of time.
+This prescription is “practicing one-pointedness,” which means concentrating/meditating on a single principle for an extended period of time.
 According to sutra 1.32, Consistently practicing one-pointedness keeps obstacles at a distance.
-Then Patanjali proceeds to give you a buffet of options for concentration that you can choose from.
+Then, Patanjali proceeds to give you a buffet of options for concentration.
 Read more >

 How to overcome mental obstacles (part 2)